SoftwareHeritage/swh-docs/docs/getting-started.rst

 ==============================

-This walkthrough will guide from the basic step of obtaining the source code of the Software Heritage stack to running a local copy of it in which you can ingest source code of existing repositories and browse them using the archive web application.
+This walkthrough will guide from the basic step of obtaining the source code of the Software Heritage stack to running a local copy of it with which you can archive source code and browse it on the web.
+To that end, just follow the steps detailed below:

+.. contents:: :local:

 Step 0 --- get the code